 Family and Medical Leave

-Under qualifying circumstances, federal law provides full-time faculty with unpaid, job protected leave to care for the faculty member's child after birth, placement, adoption, or foster care; to care for the employee's spouse, child, or parent who has a serious health condition; or for a serious health condition that makes the employee unable to perform his or her job.
+Under qualifying circumstances, federal law provides full-time faculty with unpaid, job protected leave to care for the faculty member's child after birth, placement, adoption, or foster care; to care for the employee's spouse, child, or parent who has a serious health condition; or for a serious health condition that makes the employee unable to perform their job.
 Further information on this type of leave may be obtained from the Personnel/EO Office.

 Personal Leave without Pay